SukhovetskaTetiana/oop_grid-view/README.md

-in English

-Project Description: Organizing Data in Tables on a Web Page.
+## Project Description: Organizing Data in Tables on a Web Page.

 This project is a small web application that displays and organizes data in the form of tables on a web page.
 The main goal of the project is to present information about products and companies while providing users with the ability to customize the display of this information using various attributes.